ggemmarosello/TFM_GemmaRosello/README.md

 The Electronic Health Records (EHRs) used in this work were provided by the **Institut Català de la Salut (ICS) Camp de Tarragona**.

+The study cohort includes patients aged **70 years and older**, with information extracted from routinely collected primary care records, including demographics, diagnoses, laboratory tests, prescribed medications, and healthcare utilization.

 The data contain sensitive patient information and **cannot be shared publicly**.
-Consequently, only the source code is included in this repository.
+Consequently, this repository contains only the source code used to perform the analyses.

 ---